 The Chateau Labourdonnais was an ancient colonial house which is located on an old sugar estate in the village of Mapou in the district of Rivière du rampart.
 It is worth visiting as it is a witness to the colonial period of the island of Mauritius up to its independence.
-There, you will find interactive kiosks showing how the renovation work was carried out in the house and its history.
+There, you will find interactive kiosks showing how the renovation work was carried out in the house and its history, a museum in Mauritius showcasing mauritian life in the nineteenth century.
 In the exhibition halls, visitors will find objects and documents related to the owners of the domain and the development of the island of Mauritius before 1850.
 Nearby, you will also find a souvenir shop where you will be able to purchase objects and goods relating to the sugar and agricultural industries.

 Maison Eureka, in Moka

 Maison Eureka is a Creole colonial house located in the district of Moka which has been converted to a museum of antique furniture and objects such as old photographs, chinaware, books, rugs, etc. The building dates back to the 19th century.
 All around, you will find a beautiful garden and nearby, you will find shops selling various local goods as well as a restaurant selling various Mauritian meals.